Sirisha-t/iMPP/README.md

 __Install Docker__

 Follow [Docker Documentation](https://docs.docker.com/get-docker/) (docker CE is sufficient).
+Instructions to install Docker for Windows can be found [here] (https://docs.docker.com/desktop/install/windows-install/) and for Mac [here] (https://docs.docker.com/desktop/install/mac-install/).

 Also follow the post-installation step to manage Docker as a non-root user ([here](https://docs.docker.com/engine/install/linux-postinstall/) for Linux), otherwise you will need to change the sudo option in nextflow docker config scope as described in the nextflow documentation [here](https://www.nextflow.io/docs/latest/config.html#scope-docker).

 ```
-To install Docker using CLI:
+To install Docker using CLI (Linux):
 curl -fsSL https://get.docker.com | sh;

-Note: In case of permission denied issue, type: sudo chmod 666 /var/run/docker.sock
+[Note: In case of permission denied issue, type: sudo chmod 666 /var/run/docker.sock]
 ```

 __Clone the repository__
 ```